aaronjoseph/DataScienceNotes/Finance/Non Current Asset.md

  All the assets should be depreciated over its useful life.
 Keeping this in perspective, when the company acquires an asset, it is called the ‘Gross Block’.
 Depreciation should be deducted from the Gross block, after which we can arrive at the ‘Net Block’.

 **Net Block = Gross Block –Accumulated Depreciation**

+## Components of Non Current Assets

+- Property/Plant/Equipment
+	- A company's property, its manufacturing plant and equipment, and their collective value are carried on the balance sheet as an asset
+	- They are carried at their original cost, less accumulated depreciation
+	- `Competitive Advantage`
+		- This happens when the company doesn't have to upgrade its plant and equipment on a frequent basis
+	- `Competitive Disadvantage`
+		- This happens when the company needs to constantly upgrade it's plants and equipments to keep up with its competition
+- Goodwill
+	- Goodwill = P - (A-L), where
+		- P = Purchase price of the target company
+		- A = Fair Market value of the assets
+		- L = Fair Market value of the liabilities
+	- When a company buys another company in excess of its market valuation, it can be considered as Goodwill
+- Intangible Assets
+- Long Term Investments
+	- Long term investments such as stocks, bonds and real estate are recorded here
+- Other Long Term Assets
+	- This includes assets that have useful lives of greater than a year that doesn't make it in Property & Equipment, Goodwill, Intangibles and Long Term Investments
+	- Example
+		- Pre-paid expenses
+		- Tax recoveries that will be received in the coming years